johnsuraj194/DA-projects/README.md

 - 👋 Hey, I’m @johnsuraj194
-- 👀 I am a Mechanical Engineer and an Budding Data Scientist.
+- 👀 I am a Mechanical Engineer and a Data Science Professional.
-- 🌱 I wish to see myself as a data scientist in future.
+- 🌱 I wish to see myself as an expert data scientist and AI Advocate in future.
-- 💞️ I’m trying to become an expert in data science field